 To ensure a smooth and successful update process, suppliers should:

-• Start Early: Avoid last-minute delays by beginning the process well before the deadline.
+- Start Early: Processing time is required.
+Avoid last-minute delays by beginning the process well before the deadline.

 A common challenge suppliers face is accurately reporting safety data.
-To avoid underreporting or overreporting incidents, suppliers should review official guidelines, such as OSHA’s requirements for recording workplace injuries.
+To avoid underreporting or overreporting incidents, suppliers should review the requirements mandated by local health, safety, or labor authorities.

 Final Thoughts